 Pro Bono Representation

 - Obtained the dismissal of claims against a Vietnam veteran arising from alleged consumer credit card debt.

 - Obtained the dismissal of claims against an elderly widow against claims arising from alleged consumer credit card debt.

 - Pro bono attorney, Houston Area Women’s Center.

 Community Involvement, Memberships & Affiliations

 - St. Martin’s Episcopal Church, Member

 - Texas Exes Houston Chapter, Member

-- Named a Texas Rising Star by Texas Super Lawyers (a Thomson Reuters company) as published in Texas Monthly and Law & Politics magazines (2015-2017)
+- Named a Rising Star by Texas Super Lawyers (a Thomson Reuters company) as published in Texas Monthly and Texas Super Lawyers magazines (2015-2018)